nmonical/nickimonical.github.io/wser_top_100.md

 <img src="images/wser_chart_1.jpg?raw=true"/>

+First, looking at the finishing time by gender.
 The results are all within the expected bounds (~14 hours to 30 hours).
 The bimodal distribution is driven by the personal goal of many to finish within 24 hours (as well as a special award given to those who finish within this time).
+There are many more males that complete the race than females.

 <img src="images/wser_chart_2.jpg?raw=true"/>